jamesknelson/react-routing-library/README.md

 </h2>

 <p align="center">
-  Concurrent routing that grows with your app.
+  Routing that grows with your app.
 </p>

 <p align="center">